lukseven/inject-go/README.md

 https://github.com/google/guice/wiki/Motivation

-This project is in no way affiliated with the Guice, but I recommend reading their docs to get the concepts.
+This project is in no way affiliated with the Guice project, but I recommend reading their docs to get the concepts.

 ### Concepts